Skip to main content

 Who has a priority need?

-The categories of people who have a priority need for local authority homelessness assistance are set out in chapter 8 of the Homelessness code of guidance.
-A person will have priority need if they are:
+The categories of people who have a priority need are set out in Chapter 8 of the Homelessness Code of Guidance.

-A person will be in a vulnerable group if they are:
+A person may be considered vulnerable if they are:

 • elderly

-• has a mental illness, learning disability, or physical disability
+• living with a mental illness, learning disability, or physical disability

-• a young person who has been accommodated by the local authority such as a former looked after child
+• a young person previously accommodated by the local authority (for example, a former looked‑after child)

-• being released from prison after serving a custodial sentence
+• leaving prison after serving a custodial sentence

 Who is intentionally homeless?